2021/2022

 Timeframe: January 1, 2022 to December 31, 2023; extension to December 31, 2024.

-I presented my research as part of the panel, “The Labor Crisis: Mastering Recruitment and Retention,” at the Indian Gaming Association’s Convention in San Diego this year: This conference is a combined conference for both academics and practitioners.
+I presented my research as part of the panel, “The Labor Crisis: Mastering Recruitment and Retention,” at the Indian Gaming Association’s Convention in San Diego (2023, March): This conference is a combined conference for both academics and practitioners.

 Online gambling self-help and motivational enhancement (#95)